percyqaz/UltimateInventory/README.md

 If you find any duplication bugs (or bugs in general) please immediately report them [here](https://github.com/percyqaz/Shulkerbox/issues)

 ## Known issues:
-- This plugin doesn't work in the creative inventory.
-Need this?
-Request it on the forums or open an issue
+- This plugin doesn't work in the creative inventory
 - You can put your enderchest into your enderchest and lock it in there by mistake.
 Try not to do that :)

 No other known issues

-Need configuration options/only want part of this plugin on your server?
-Request it on the forums or open an issue
+Got a feature request?
+Ask on the forums or open an issue